Gail Fisher

 Gail Fisher (August 18, 1935 – December 2, 2000) was an American actress who was one of the first black women to play substantive roles in American television.
 She was best known for playing the role of secretary Peggy Fair on the television detective series Mannix from 1968 through 1975, a role for which she won two Golden Globe Awards and an Emmy Award; she was the first African-American woman to win those prestigious awards.
 She also won an NAACP Image Award in 1969.
+In addition to her acting career, Fisher was a successful jazz lyricist.

 Early years

 The youngest of five children, Fisher was born in Orange, New Jersey.
 Her father died when she was two years old, and she was raised by her mother, Ona Fisher, who supported her family with a home-operated hair-styling business while living in the Potter's Crossing neighborhood of Edison, New Jersey.
-She graduated from Metuchen High School in Metuchen, New Jersey.
+Gail graduated from Metuchen High School in Metuchen, New Jersey.
 During her teenage years, she was a cheerleader and entered several beauty contests, winning the titles of Miss Transit, Miss Black New Jersey, and Miss Press Photographer.

 In a contest sponsored by Coca-Cola, Fisher won the opportunity to spend two years studying acting at the American Academy of Dramatic Arts.
 As a student of acting in New York City, she worked with Lee Strasberg and became a member of the Repertory Theater at Lincoln Center, where she worked with Elia Kazan and Herbert Blau.
 As a young woman, she also worked as a model.

 Career

 Fisher made her first television appearance in 1960 at age 25, appearing in the NTA Film Network program The Play of the Week.
+In the same year, she appeared in a film sponsored by the US government called The New Girl in the Office, which depicted a fictional firm hiring its first African-American secretary to ensure compliance with federal contract requirements.

 Also during the early 1960s, she appeared in a television commercial for All laundry detergent, which she said made her "the first black female—no, make that black, period—to make a national TV commercial, on camera, with lines."
 In 1965, Herbert Blau cast her in a theatrical production of Danton's Death.